What are Circuit Breakers?

 Arc Initiation Process

 When Circuit Breaker contact is separate the Arc is produced across the connections. due to the separation of contacts, the I²R losses occurred in the form of heat, resulting in a temperature increase.
-Due to an increase in temperature, the thermal emission effect starts in the system. this emission affects the medium insulation strength.

 Arc Extinction Method